frozenprocess/calico-vertical-scaling-experiment/readme.md

 Motivations
 ===
-After reading about the [new performance improvements](https://docs.tigera.io/calico/latest/release-notes/#other-changes) of Calico, I wanted to verify the claims and create a reproducible way for everyone to test out these changes on their own.
+After reading about the [new performance improvements](https://docs.tigera.io/calico/3.25/release-notes/#other-changes) of Calico, I wanted to verify the claims and create a reproducible way for everyone to test out these changes on their own.
 The purpose of this repo is to create a reasonable cluster with nodes powerful enough to run 500 pods and after reaching the initial target pushing it until it breaks. *Well this is my plan, I would love to hear about your experiments.
-So please share them via the @fr0zenprocess twitter handel!*
+You can share them with me via the [@fr0zenprocess](https://twitter.com/fr0zenprocess) twitter handel!*

-I only had three rules for this setup:
+Three rules for this experiment to avoid breaking the world:
 1. The instance type for my experiment should not exceed the limits of my own pocket, which means something that doesn’t cost a lot of money.
 1. Container networking interface parameters/configurations should not be tweaked outside their quick setup tutorials.
 1. Setup should be easy enough for anyone with any level of knowledge about Kubernetes and cloud to relate to.